 Flatware is another kitchen essential for a college apartment.
 You will need flatware for almost every meal and can reuse it for years.
 If you are getting a small set for four people, pick up extra spoons, as I run out of clean spoons more than other utensils.

 5. Brita water pitcher (Amazon)

 A Brita water filter is essential to avoid buying bottled water.
 When I first moved into my apartment, I tried using jugs of water, but a Brita is much more convenient and better for the environment.
 This one is a slim model and is only 4 inches wide.

 6. Hamilton Beach toaster oven (Amazon)

 Using a toaster oven is sometimes more convenient than a larger oven if just heating something small.
-This is the top budget-pick toaster oven that won’t take up too much room when countertop space is at a premium.
+This top budget-pick toaster oven won’t take up too much room when countertop space is at a premium.